Duol86/platform-installs/README.md

 *xcode command line tools will be installed automatically through the brew installation script

+# Soon to come!
+I am currently working on a gui for these scripts and hope to combine them all into one single script!

 # Update Notes:
 v3.2: Removed kdenlive (installed through macports) from macstuff.py (because it required a full xcode installation)